How HMRC is examining entrepreneurs relief in members voluntary liquidations

 The new rules will not affect the vast majority of business owners who seek to use entrepreneurs relief in members voluntary liquidation to close their businesses for reasons other than the explicit purpose of avoiding tax.

 If you are thinking about using an MVL to liquidate your business, contact us for free initial advice.
-Moving forward, if an MVL is the best option for your business, we charge as little as £1,150 plus VAT to implement the liquidation.
+Moving forward, if an MVL is the best option for your business, our full MVL process costs from between £1,950 to £5,000 plus VAT and disbursements – contact us direct for a quote.

 We’re listed in the UK Business Directory.